jruels/openshift-admin/labs/openshift-scheduling/index.md

 ```

-Set a label on a node that doesn't have `control-plane` role
+Set a label on a node that doesn't have a `control-plane` role
 ```bash
 oc label nodes <ip-192-168-92-129.us-east-2.compute.internal> disktype=ssd
 ```